YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you are comparing clinics for a future procedure, look carefully at how they speak about the donor area.
 The consultation should explain limits, not only promise density.
 This is part of how to choose a hair transplant clinic in Turkey.

-If the area is improving, time may be the correct medicine.
-If the pain, redness, swelling, or discharge is worsening, get medical review quickly.
-If the extraction pattern looks clearly abnormal, ask for a proper explanation instead of accepting a vague reassurance.
+If the area is improving, time may be the right treatment.
+If pain, redness, swelling, or discharge is worsening, get medical review quickly.
+If the extraction pattern looks clearly abnormal, ask for a proper explanation instead of accepting vague reassurance.

-The donor area is your long term hair reserve.
+The donor area is your long-term hair reserve.
 It deserves the same seriousness as the transplanted hairline.
-A normal healing donor should keep improving.
-A damaged donor should be recognized early enough for the patient to make safer decisions from that point forward.
+A healing donor should become less noticeable over time.
+If it does not, the patient needs a clear plan rather than a soothing phrase.